-If we agree to pay for the child's unproven treatment, the amount we pay will depend on how much it costs and how much we would pay if you have conventional treatment for their medical condition instead.
+The amount we pay for unproven treatment will depend on how much it costs and how much we would pay if the child has conventional treatment for their medical condition instead.

 - If the unproven treatment costs less than the equivalent conventional treatment we will pay the cost of the unproven treatment. - If the unproven treatment costs more than the equivalent conventional treatment we will pay up to the cost we would have paid for the equivalent conventional treatment.
 We will pay up to the amount we would have paid a fee approved specialist and hospital in the Directory of Hospitals.
 To understand what the equivalent conventional treatment is, we will look at the treatment other patients with the same medical condition and prognosis would be given.